sjain/slide-presentation-backbonejs-ractivejs-nodejs/a-presentation-viewer.md

 stack.
 It consists of:

 - Backbone
-- Mustache/Handlebars
 - RactiveJS
-- SASS
 - RequireJs

-You can add any extra libraries, for example for charting or build tool.
+You can add any extra libraries, for example for charting, CSS pre-processors or build tool of your choice.
 However full frameworks like Angular, Marionette or Ember are not allowed.

 ## :no_good: Do not modify index.js and slides.json!